What to research before an interview29 Jan, 20205 mins

 Understanding what they look for in their employees enables you to position yourself as the best available candidate when you’re in their interview.

 It will also help you determine whether or not they value skills and experience in people that you would want to work with.

-There’s also a chance you might meet one them at interview stage so having an idea who they are will be useful.
+There’s also a chance you might meet one of them at the interview stage so having an idea of who they are will be useful.

 Similarly looking into the person(s) interviewing and their background should give you an advantage and can help you connect and spark better conversation.